BitcoinDesign/Guide/guide/payments/send.md

 Illustration sources

-Page artwork: created in FIgma.
+Page artwork: created in Figma.
 Header: Illustration was sketched first, then designed in Adobe Illustrator, and finally textured and resized in Adobe Photoshop.
 The Dropbox link contains the AI and PSD files.